Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part2.markdown

 **Step 6:**

 > Create your first Vertex.
 HelloWorld is what we are going to name our first vertex.
+The Vertex object is looking for a name (what you want to call it) and a Graph (where you want to store it).

 {% highlight java  %}